-- cover your nose and mouth while allowing you to breathe comfortably - fit comfortably but securely against the side of the face - be secured to the head with ties or ear loops - be made of a material that you find to be comfortable and breathable, such as cotton - ideally include at least two layers of fabric (the World Health Organization recommends three depending on the fabric used) - unless disposable, it should be able to be washed with other items of laundry according to fabric washing instructions and dried without causing the face covering to be damaged
+- cover your nose and mouth while allowing you to breathe comfortably (a nose wire may help with fit) - fit comfortably but securely against the side of the face - be secured to the head with ties or ear loops - be made of a material that you find to be comfortable and breathable, such as cotton - ideally include at least 2 layers of fabric (the World Health Organization recommends 3, depending on the fabric used) - unless disposable, it should be able to be washed with other items of laundry according to fabric washing instructions and dried without causing the face covering to be damaged.
+Single-use disposable masks should not be washed and reused.